matrix-org/synapse/README.rst

 SQLite is only recommended in Synapse for testing purposes or for servers with light workloads.

-Almost all installations should opt to use PostreSQL.
+Almost all installations should opt to use PostgreSQL.
 Advantages include:

 * significant performance improvements due to the superior threading and caching model, smarter query optimiser